altwalker/altwalker/docs/api.rst

     * :class:`OfflinePlanner`:

-        Uses a already generated sequence of steps to generate the test path.
+        Uses a sequence of steps to generate the test path.

         The sequense of path can be generated using the :func:`~altwalker.graphwalker.offline` function.